Riachuelo-class submarine

-The Riachuelo class are a Brazilian class of diesel-electric and nuclear-powered attack submarines developed by the state-owned shipyard Itaguaí Construções Navais, based on the French Scorpène class as part of the Submarine Development Program (PROSUB), a naval modernization plan of the Brazilian Armed Forces.
+The Riachuelo class are a Brazilian class of diesel-electric and nuclear-powered attack submarines developed by the state-owned shipyard Itaguaí Construções Navais (ICN), based on the French Scorpène class as part of the Submarine Development Program.

-Program history
+History

-In 2008, the presidents of Brazil and France, Luiz Inácio Lula da Silva and Nicolas Sarkozy, signed a strategic partnership to the construction of four conventionally-powered submarines, and the support for the development of the first Brazilian nuclear submarine, in a program called PROSUB.
+In 2008, the Presidents of Brazil and France, Luiz Inácio Lula da Silva and Nicolas Sarkozy, signed a strategic partnership to the construction of four conventionally-powered submarines, and the support for the development of the first Brazilian nuclear submarine, in a program called PROSUB.

-Development and design

 The project was initiated in 2010 with the Madeira Island base in Rio de Janeiro as the submarine development and manufacturing point.
 Between 2010 and 2012, a group of 31 engineers, 25 officers and 6 civil employees, received theoretical training by the DCNS in Cherbourg, France.
 In 2018, more than 400 Brazilian engineers worked only on the nuclear submarine project staff, originally formed by the group that received training in France.
 The first stage of construction of the conventionally-powered Riachuelo took place in France, with the cutting of the first steel plates of the structure.
 At this point, technology transfer from French technicians to Brazilians began.

-Characteristics

 The conventional Brazilian boats are larger in length, tonnage and cargo capacity compared to the French Scorpène class they are derived from.
 The Brazilian version are 70.62 m and 1,900 tons, compared to the original Scorpènes that are 61.7 m and 1,565 tons.

 Nuclear submarine

-As part of the program, a fifth submarine, named Álvaro Alberto, will be powered by a nuclear propulsion.
-This unit has many similarities to his conventional predecessors of the Riachuelo class.
+As part of the program, a fifth submarine, named Álvaro Alberto, will be powered by nuclear propulsion.
+This unit has many similarities to its diesel powered predecessors of the Riachuelo class.
 The first Brazilian nuclear submarine will have a beam of 9.8 m to accommodate the pressurized water nuclear reactor (PWR).
 Its 100 m length and 6,000-ton displacement will be propelled by a 48 MW fully-electric propulsion system.

-The advantages of an SSN over a conventionally powered SSK are much longer endurance (a nuclear submarine can stay submerged for months and does not need refueling), and higher speed.

-Units

-There are the status of the five units:
+Once the vessel is completed no fuel imports are needed as all fuel required for the life cycle is included in the reactor.